-Hocking Valley Mall is a 179,415 square foot grocery anchored retail centre located at 1627-1735 Memorial Drive, Lancaster, Ohio.
+Hocking Valley Mall is an 181,863 square foot grocery anchored retail centre located at 1627-1735 Memorial Drive, Lancaster, Ohio.
 Built in 1977, the centre was acquired by the REIT in June 2015 and is situated on 18 acres of land.
-Hocking Valley Mall is 97% occupied and is anchored by Kroger.
+Hocking Valley Mall is 93% occupied and was recently redeveloped with a Kroger Marketplace, HomeGooods and PetSmart.